kedacore/keda-docs/content/docs/2.14/scalers/mongodb.md

 triggers:
   - type: mongodb
     metadata:
+      # scheme of the MongoDB server. if using MongoDB Altas, you can set it to "mongodb+srv"
+      scheme: "mongodb"
       # host name of the MongoDB server.
 Example of mongodb service: "mongodb-svc.<namespace>.svc.cluster.local"
       host: mongodb-svc.default.svc.cluster.local
       # port number of the MongoDB server.